notifi-network/fusion-parser-template/README.md

 ## Project Structure

 After initialization, your project will include:
-- `/src`: Source code directory containing your Smart Link implementation
+- `/src`: Source code directory containing your parser implementation
-- Unit tests for your Smart Link logic
+- Unit tests for your parser
 - Configuration files (TypeScript, Rollup, etc.)
 - Package.json with all necessary dependencies